 - 3D Technologist

 There were about 205,200 jobs for Radiologic Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 12.3% which is above the national average.
 The Bureau of Labor Statistics predicts 25,300 new jobs for Radiologic Technologist by 2026.
-The BLS estimates 13,600 yearly job openings in this field.
+There will be an estimated 13,600 positions for Radiologic Technologist per year.

 The states with the most job growth for Radiologic Technologist are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Illinois, Rhode Island, or Mississippi.
 These states have the worst job growth for this type of profession.

 What is the Average Salary of a Radiologic Technologist